Everything You Need To Know About Small Business Property Insurance

 How To Get Commercial Property Insurance

-- Assess your risk and choose which insurance you need.
+- Assess your risk and choose the insurance company you want to work with.

-- Gather the necessary business information (in this case, you’ll need specific details about your commercial property including square footage).
+- Gather the necessary business information, including specific details about your commercial property, including square footage.

 Property Insurance VS. Business Owners Policy (BOP)